-- Cramp: Abdominal or pelvic spasm or cramp is typically experienced by women before or during their periods.
+- Cramps: Abdominal or pelvic spasm or cramp is typical with women before or during their periods.
 Some pregnant women also go through cramping during the early days of their pregnancy in which case they must consult their gynecologist.

-You can see the signs of pregnancy and period that differ in the table given below.
+You can see the signs of pregnancy and period that differ in the table below.

 - Backache: A number of women undergo backache before or during their period.
 Keep in mind that backache is by no means an early symptom of pregnancy.
 Pregnant women tend to suffer from backache only during the second and third trimesters owing to the growing uterus.

-- Missed period or spotting: Women who tend to have regular periods and do not undergo massive change in their life such as increase in their stress levels, long travels or consumption of unhealthy diet, if they undergo a missed period then it is quite a sure shot sign that they are pregnant.
+- Missed period or spotting: Women who tend to have regular periods and do not undergo massive change in their life such as increase in their stress levels, long travels or consumption of unhealthy diet, if they miss their period then it is quite a sure shot sign that they are pregnant.

 Similarly, spotting or very little bleeding can also be a sign of pregnancy.
-Women are always advised to confirm whether they are pregnant as soon as they spot little bleeding.
+Women should always confirm whether they are pregnant as soon as they spot little bleeding.
 As soon as pregnancy is confirmed, they should consult their gynecologist since spotting or little bleeding can be a symptom of miscarriage.

-- Increased urge to urinate: During pregnancy, the blood volume increases significantly and so plenty of fluid is processed through the kidney which passes through the bladder.
+- Increased urge to urinate: During pregnancy, the blood volume increases significantly and so plenty of fluid does through the kidneys and then through the bladder.
 This can cause pregnant women to urinate frequently.
 In the early days of pregnancy, this sign may not be that obvious to a lot of women.

 So, to put it short, a missed menstrual cycle is the only tell-tale sign of pregnancy if the woman has been having her regular period in the past and there has been no sudden weight loss or long travel.
-New moms are advised to use pregnancy test kits or papers to confirm whether they are pregnant.
-The pregnancy test should be conducted in the morning after one gets up.
-It is advised not to take in any fluid before the test lest the HCG levels in the urine are diluted.
+For new moms, it’s best to use pregnancy test kits or papers to confirm whether they are pregnant.
+The pregnancy test should happen in the morning after one gets up.
+It is advisable not to take in any fluid before the test, so the HCG levels in the urine don’t dilute.

-If pregnancy has been confirmed and you notice spotting, immediately consult your doctor for assistance.
+If you know that you’re pregnant and you notice spotting, immediately consult your doctor for assistance.

 1 – I believe that I have undergone all the pregnancy symptoms and all the three tests I took came out negative.
 Is it possible that I am still pregnant or is it just that my menstrual cycle has been delayed?
 I have been experiencing missed period, little bleeding, frequent urge to urinate, soft breasts, darker and larger areolas, light cramping, aversion from food, morning sickness, headaches, tiredness, inflammation, mood swings and discharge.
 9th February was the first day of my last period and I did a blood test on 5th March.
 The results showed that I was not pregnant.
 Am I pregnant or not?